brandur/sorg/content/nanoglyphs-drafts/012-virtual-worlds.md

 title = "Virtual Worlds"
 +++

 T plus four weeks into isolation.
 It's been a unique experience.
 I've been one of the lucky ones so far, getting away mostly with some vitamin D deficiency and minor eye strain caused from going from staring at e-screens just the normal amount of too much, to staring at them around-the-clock-and-then-some.
-Here's to hoping that yours hasn't been catastrophic.
+Here's to hoping that yours hasn't been catastrophic either.

 As usual, this is _Nanoglyph_, an experimental newsletter about software and gaming-in-place.
 If that's not your thing, warp whistle back the real world with a [one-click unsubscribe](%unsubscribe_url%).